 Explore a timeline of POWER Engineer’s complete history.

-- POWER Engineers is established as a three-person (plus dogs) engineering company in 1976.
+- POWER Engineers is established as a two-person (plus dogs) engineering company in 1976.
 That was in Pocatello, Idaho.

 - Soon after the company’s founding, the Pocatello office burns down!
 (This event is memorialized in the form of the company’s annual holiday party called The Burnout, held in January.)